dyne/dnscrypt-proxy/README-WINDOWS.markdown

 - `--reinstall`: ditto.
 - `--uninstall`: uninstall the service.

-Startup options can be specified as subkeys from this registry key:
+Startup options should specified as subkeys from this registry key:
 `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\dnscrypt-proxy\Parameters`

 The service is named `dnscrypt-proxy`.